Hawkhub/portfolio/README.md

 # portfolio

-Simple as it is, a portfolio that's ought to demonstrate developer's skills and practicies.
+Simple as it is, a portfolio that's ought to demonstrate my developers skills and practicies.